cdhanna/fadebasic/readme.md

 ## Contact and Help

-_Fade Basic_ is un active development.
+_Fade Basic_ is in active development.
 As such, I am sure there are many bugs I don't know about yet.
 If you find one of them, please tell me about it!
 Feel free to join the [Discord](https://discord.gg/d7Q5EuQc), or post a Github Issue.

 ## License